pascual-gomez/socket-http-sever/README.md

 Professor: Edwin Montoya, emontoya@eafit.edu.co

 # Lab 1: Socket Web Server
-Simple concurrent web server made with sockets in Go.
+Simple concurrent web server made with sockets in Go using the net pacakge (https://pkg.go.dev/net).

 This server accepts GET HttpRequests by default on the port 80.
 It then processes the request and replies with a HttpResponse containing the asked resource.